aethletic/session/readme.md

 # PHP Session

-Easy way for manage Session on ypur website.
+Easy way for manage Session on your website.

 ## Installation